mfunyu/malloc/.github/README.md

 # Tests

-## `test/single_test`
+## single tests

 ### usage

 - run
   ```
   ./test/run.sh [N]
   ```
 - compare
   - result cannot be compared with original version if this message is shown
     >\> executable 'original' cannot be created for this test

   - the same test can be run with original malloc by `./original` if this message is shown